Firefighting in the United States: Fire apparatus

-American firefighters built, designed or assigned specifications for their equipment.
-Particularly, they dedicated themselves to the engines and viewed them as integral to the fire company identity.
+American firefighters designed, built, or specified their equipment.
+In particular, they dedicated themselves to the engines and viewed them as integral to the fire company's identity.

-Blacksmith Patrick Lyon of Philadelphia was an innovator in building firefighting apparatus.
+Blacksmith Patrick Lyon of Philadelphia was an innovator in the construction of firefighting apparatus.
 In 1800, he patented a hand-pumped engine that was the most powerful in the United States, and he built the first hose wagon in 1804, which eliminated the need for bucket brigades in cities.
 Lyon's masterpiece was the hand-pumper Diligent, which, at 32-years-old, outperformed the new Cincinnati-built steam pumper Young America in a famous 1852 contest.

-In 1853 the first practical, steam powered, fire engine was tested in Cincinnati (OH).
+In 1853, the first practical, steam-powered, fire engine was tested in Cincinnati (OH).
 It was created by Abel Shawk, Alexander Bonner Latta, and Miles Greenwood.
 The engine was then named Uncle Joe Ross after a city council member.